bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] The shop becomes available between every toss but stocks only a single coin at a time.
 - [ ] Single currency - Shop coins and upgrades cost life instead of souls.
 When you gain souls, gain life instead.
 Souls and life are a single resource basically.
 End round whenever.
 Strain increases three times as fast.
 - [ ] Soul quota each round instead of tollgates.
-- [ ] No rounds - Start with 50 life fragments but they don't replenish.
-Shop is available between every flip and rerolls every ~3 flips; no strain?
 - [ ] Flip Limited - Limited number of flips (hourglass) but no life; lose souls on tails
 - [ ] God Only - All coins are god coins.
 You get souls whenever you flip heads on any coin.
 - [ ] Soulpower - Spend souls for powers.
 No shop phase.
 Spend souls to gain new random coins, upgrade, reflip, reroll coins, etc.